kintone-labs/kintone-ui-component/docs/document/docs/guides/table-readonly-table-customization.md

 ## Table and ReadOnlyTable usage difference
 Basically, the Table and ReadOnlyTable components have the same structure.

 The ReadOnlyTable component allows the user to display a read-only mode table.
-This means that it only displays plain text that the user cannot manipulate.<br>
+This means that it only displays plain text that the user cannot manipulate.

 In contrast, the Table component allows the user to manipulate the components displayed in the table cell such as changing data and adding and deleting rows.

 The biggest difference between Table and ReadOnlyTable components is the `columns` property of the Table has a `render` property (`columns.render`) to specify which elements to display in the cell that the user can interact with.
 In addition, also has an `actionButton` property (`table.actionButton`) to show/hide the add/remove row button.

-## Understanding `change` event
+## Understanding change event
 It will be easier for you to customize the table when you understand the `change` event flow in the Table.
->The table cell will listen `change` event from the component inside the cell and assign that new value to the corresponding `field` value.<br>
+>The table cell will listen `change` event from the component inside the cell and assign that new value to the corresponding `field` value.

 ### Create an App
 Create an app that includes a blank space field with the id "space".